skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 ---

 <!-- header: "Op performance tips"-->
-## How-to #2: Avoid persistence ↔ domain model impedence
+## Tip #2: Avoid persistence ↔ domain model impedence

 - Use event-sourcing
 - Use your SME's to build your models